Who are the 4 People Within Me? Part 2

 To balance out the Adult Self, you have another well developed part of you, which we call the Inner Parent.
 The Inner Parent’s job has two purposes: it is there to balance out the Adult Self, and it acts as a bridge between the Adult Self and the Inner Children.
 The Inner Parent is the opposite of the Adult Self in functioning and in orientation.
 What I mean with this is that if your Adult Self is a decision making part of you (feeling or thinking), then the Inner Parent is automatically an information collecting part of you (sensing or intuition), and vice versa.
 Also, if your Adult Self is an introverted part of you, then your Inner Parent is automatically extroverted in it’s orientation, and vice versa.

 Next, let’s take a quick look at your Inner Children.
 Alongside the 2 strongest parts of you, the Adult Self and the Inner Parent, are what we call your Inner Children.
-These Inner Children take 2 forms based on these parts’ respective cognitive ability: the 10 year old, and the 3 year old.
+These Inner Children take 2 forms based on these parts’ respective cognitive ability: the 10-year old, and the 3-year old Inner Children.

 Four women: Photo by Melissa Askew on Unsplash